New York and Vermont to Montreal Bike Tour

 • Experience Lake Champlain’s islands while riding bridges and causeways into Canada.

-• Read why Montreal is considered a top biking city.
+• See why Montreal is the European of North American cities and considered a top biking city.

 New York and Vermont to Montreal Bike Tour, Rochester Gap